MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Modify_forms.md

 19. Click **Publish** and wait for the publish to complete.

 20. Close the form editor.
+You should return to the model-driven app designer.

 21. Click **Save** to save the changes to the application.